coff33ninja/AI-discord/README.md

 ## 🚀 Future Plans & Roadmap

-Akino is constantly evolving!
+The bot is constantly evolving!
 Here are some exciting features planned for future updates:

 ### 🎵 **Voice Integration**
-- **Text-to-Speech** - Hear Akino's tsundere voice with customizable voice models
+- **Text-to-Speech** - Hear the bot's tsundere voice with customizable voice models
-- **Voice Commands** - Talk to Akino directly in voice channels
+- **Voice Commands** - Talk to the bot directly in voice channels
 - **Voice Reactions** - Tsundere audio responses to voice interactions
-- **Music Bot Integration** - Akino can play music while being embarrassed about it
+- **Music Bot Integration** - The bot can play music while being embarrassed about it
 - **Voice Reminders** - Audio notifications for your reminders

 ### 🎨 **Visual Enhancements**